 Many people experience financial difficulties, be it struggling with debt management, understanding benefits and budget management.
 There are also lots of people who do not have the skills or access to mobile phones, computer technology and the internet to better help their life skills.
 Our team of Financial and Digital Inclusion Coaches are available to help offer advice, support, training and practical skills to help individuals become more independent.

-We have unique access to an Enterprise Coach who supports disadvantaged individuals to build their belief and confidence in self-employment as a viable work option.
+We have unique access to a range of county-wide Enterprise Organisations who support disadvantaged individuals to build their belief and confidence in self-employment as a viable work option.

 A community-minded programme, ROAD want to create opportunities for individuals we work with as well as providing support to current volunteering opportunities and to establish new placements.
 We also encourage our Participants to provide regular feedback to enable us to improve our offer, and we are actively seeking ‘Peer Mentors’, with training available to help Participants to offer support to others from similar backgrounds and with shared situations.